The Bourne Legacy (film): Sequel

 From 2012 onward, various additional Bourne film plans have been made and changed, with some intended to be Legacy sequels starring Renner, and others sequels to the original trilogy and starring Damon.
 The latter eventually saw release as Jason Bourne in 2016.
 As of 2017, a second Renner film was considered unlikely, though such a work had been in pre-production stages since 2013.
 The shifting course of these projects has been somewhat complex.

 In September 2012, Universal Pictures had stated at a media conference in Los Angeles that they were likely to release more Bourne films, despite Legacy being given mixed reviews by critics.
 In a December 2012 interview, Matt Damon revealed that he and Paul Greengrass were interested in returning for the next film as Jason Bourne and the director, respectively.

 Damon is reported saying that although he had not seen Legacy, he intends to do so because not only is he curious to see it, but also because he has enjoyed Jeremy Renner in everything he has seen him in.
-However, in June 2014, executive producer Frank Marshall said that Matt Damon would not be returning to the big screen for the next Bourne film, contrary to earlier statements made by Damon and rumors surrounding his return to the franchise.
+However, in June 2014, executive producer Frank Marshall said that Matt Damon would not be returning for the next Bourne film, contrary to earlier statements made by Damon and rumors surrounding his return to the franchise.
 On February 21, 2013, it was confirmed that a Bourne 5 was being planned.

 On August 2, 2013, Universal hired Tony Gilroy and Anthony Peckham to write the film's script with Renner returning as Cross.
 On November 8, 2013, the Fast & Furious film series director Justin Lin was announced to direct the film.

 On December 2, 2013, it was announced that Renner would return as Cross, Lin would both direct and produce from his production company Perfect Storm Entertainment, and the studio announced an August 14, 2015 release date.
 On May 9, 2014, Andrew Baldwin was brought in to re-write the film.

 On June 18, 2014, the studio pushed back the film from August 14, 2015, to July 15, 2016.
 In November 2014, the Bourne Legacy sequel was put on hold in favor of Jason Bourne, for which Damon confirmed that he and Greengrass would return.